-- Valuing assets: The Executor must list values for all assets.
+- Value assets: The Executor must list values for all assets.
 Many times tax value will suffice.
 However, remember that for real estate, higher values are usually better because you’ll want to maximize stepped-up basis (meaning a savings on capital gains taxes if the property is sold later).
 It may be worth getting an appraisal to justify a higher value on real estate.
 In general, lower values are better on personal property, like vehicles and furnishings, to save money on court filing fees.

 - Let the creditor period run: The Executor may be required to publish a newspaper notice to creditors, or may choose to publish one if not required.
 The value of the notice is that it gives a 90 day period for estate creditors to file claims (except those the Executor already recognizes as valid).
 That means unknown creditors cannot “come out of the woodwork” later and claim they are owed money.

 Sometimes people are comfortable handling a simple estate without an attorney.
 What can an attorney help you with?
 By consulting an attorney early on, you can determine whether probate is necessary at all and, if so, what is the simplest, fastest, least expensive way to accomplish this.
 Knowing this early on can save unnecessary expense.
 Once you know an estate is needed, the attorney knows what needs to be filed and done, along with when and where to get these things taken care of.
 This makes it easier and less time consuming to handle the estate on time and to know it is done right.
-Some types of estates particularly benefit from help from an attorney, including those with real estate, those with many different assets, those with beneficiaries or heirs in conflict, and estates with a lot of debts.
+Some types of estates particularly benefit from help from an attorney, including those with real estate, those with many different assets, those with beneficiaries or heirs in conflict, and estates with a lot of debts or a lot of heirs.
 Some attorneys offer an initial consultation with new clients at no charge or at a small fee.
 Steffan & Associates, P.C. offers such a consultation a no charge, so that you can find out whether you need an attorney and what your matter will cost without worrying about the “meter running.”